 The Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS) is a vibrant multi-disciplinary department focusing on musculoskeletal and immunological diseases, from bench to bedside.

-The department, headed by Professor Andrew Carr, comprises about 500 staff including around 90 graduate students and more than 30 professors, several university lecturers and senior researchers supported by prestigious awards.
+The department, headed by Professor Andrew Carr, comprises over 400 staff including around 100 graduate students and more than 30 professors, several university lecturers and senior researchers supported by prestigious awards.

 NDORMS has two institutes, the Botnar Research Centre on the Nuffield Orthopaedic Centre (NOC) site, and the Kennedy Institute of Rheumatology on the Old Road Campus.
 It also has a number of world-renowned units, including the Centre for Statistics in Medicine, the Oxford Clinical Trials Research Unit and the Kadoorie Centre for Critical Care Research and Education.